What is Reckless Driving in Virginia?

-Reckless driving under Virginia statute is when someone drives his/her vehicle “on any highway recklessly or at a speed or in a manner so as to endanger the life, limb, or property of any person.”
+Reckless Driving in Virginia when someone drives his/her vehicle “on any highway recklessly or at a speed or in a manner so as to endanger the life, limb, or property of any person.”
 VA Code § 46.2-862.
 To drive recklessly in Virginia is to have a “disregard for the driver of a motor vehicle for the consequences of his act and an indifference to the safety of life, limb, or property.”
 Powers v.
 Commonwealth, 211 Va.
 386, 388 (1970).

-What are the maximum penalties for reckless driving?
+What are the maximum penalties for Reckless Driving in Virginia?

 - Fines: Class 1 misdemeanors carry a fine of up to $2,500.
-However, the actual amount you will end up paying will vary depending on your specific situation including but not limited to: your record, your speed, the judge hearing your case, and the local court policy.
+However, the actual amount you will end up paying will vary depending on your specific situation including: your record, your speed, the judge hearing your case, the prosecutor, and the local court policy.

-- Jail Time: Active jail time is an allowable penalty for a Class 1 Misdemeanor and it can be anywhere from 0-12 months.
+- Jail Time: Class 1 Misdemeanors include a possible sentence of 0-12 months in jail.
 Jail time, much like the fines, will vary depending on your speed, your record, and the local rules.
 The higher your speed, the more likely jail time becomes.

-- DMV points: A reckless driving charge will give you 6 driving points for a Virginia license.
+- DMV points: A reckless driving conviction will give you 6 demerit driving points on a Virginia license.

 Should you get an attorney?